kids encyclopedia robot

 Julie and David married on December 22, 1968, after her father was elected president in the 1968 presidential election, but before he took office.
 The couple decided they did not want the publicity of a White House wedding.
 The Reverend Norman Vincent Peale officiated in the non-denominational rite at the Marble Collegiate Church in New York City.

 The couple left Massachusetts in 1970 when their classes there were canceled after the Kent State shootings.
 After her father resigned from office, the two lived in California near Julie's parents and later in the suburbs of Philadelphia.
 The Eisenhowers have three children: actress Jennie Elizabeth (born August 15, 1978), Alexander Richard (b.
 1980), and Melanie Catherine Eisenhower (b.
-1984).
+1984), a Child Life Specialist in the oncology department at the Children’s Hospital of Philadelphia.

 First daughter